kanhaiyadav/invictus/Readme.md

 invictus copy [title] [email]
 ```

-Copies an account's password to your clipboard.
+Copy a password of a specific account to the clipboard.

 **Positional Arguments:**